-8.7 Determination of Responsibility
+8.7 DETERMINATION REGARDING RESPONSIBILITY

-Following the hearing, the decision-maker(s) shall issue a written determination of responsibility or non-responsibility.
-The written determination shall be issued as soon as reasonably practicable after the hearing, but in no event more than ten (10) College Days after the close of the hearing.
+Following the hearing, the decisionmaker(s) shall issue a written determination of responsibility or non-responsibility.
+The written determination shall be issued as soon as reasonably practicable after the hearing, but not later than ten (10) College Days after the close of the hearing.

-The written determination will include a least the following items:
+The written determination must include the following: